1. Pumpkin Festival at Chatfield Farms

 Hours: 9 a.m.–6 p.m.

 At Miller Farms, visitors are treated to a hayride through 180 acres of fields, where you can pick organic, pesticide-free pumpkins, as well as potatoes, carrots, onions, beets, corn, squash, peppers, and more.
 The price of admission includes up to four bags of vegetables per person—including the big-ticket gourds—so choose wisely.
-If harvesting isn’t your thing, visit the customer-favorite “Wagon Sale,” where you can fill a red Radio Flyer with all the pre-picked veggies that you can fit for only $50.
+If you don’t want to get your hands dirty, visit the customer-favorite “Wagon Sale,” where you can fill a red Radio Flyer with all the pre-picked produce you can fit for only $50.
 The festival also features classic attractions like corn mazes, an antique tractor alley, a hay bale pyramid, and lawn games.
-Other kid favorites include a 20-foot-tall dirt hill that kids can slide and sled down, as well as the “Croc-pit”—a play pit full of thousands of cut-up Crocs shoes (given to the farm by the Broomfield–based company when it nearly went out of business in 2018) that give the pit a trampoline-like bouncing experience.
-(You must complete a waiver before exploring the farm.)
-All this affordable fall fun tempted us to give Miller Farms the top spot, but you will have to commit to a 40-minute drive to partake in this pumpkin party.
+Don’t miss out on the “Croc-pit”—a play pit filled with thousands of cut-up Crocs given to the farm by the Broomfield-based company when it nearly went out of business in 2018.
+All this affordable (and unconventional) fall fun earned Miller Farms the number-three spot on our list.
+Don’t forget to fill out the farm’s waiver while you’re making the roughly 40-minute drive to this pumpkin party.

 4. Hankins Farm